Bangla TV: History

+Sky UK in November.
+In January 2000, Bangla TV signed an agreement with United News of Bangladesh to be provided with local and international news items.
+It operated as a subscription-only channel until 2005, following the launch of its rival Channel S, which was free-to-air.
+Bangla TV switched over to a non-subscription based model to provide its programming without charge.

 In November 2013, Bangla TV gained a license from the Bangladesh Telecommunication Regulatory Commission to broadcast in Bangladesh.
 It had also received its frequency allocation in January 2015, and officially began broadcasting in that country on 19 May 2017.
 In July 2017, Bangla TV, along with four other television channels in Bangladesh, signed an agreement with UNICEF to air children's programming for one minute.
 On 19 May 2019, Bangla TV, along with six other channels, began broadcasting via the Bangabandhu-1 satellite after signing an agreement with BSCL.

 Temporary removals

-Bangla TV was removed from Sky channel 786 on 1 July 2010, before returning on 9 July, no explanation was provided.
-Bangla TV was again removed from the Sky EPG during December 2010 before being found in serious breach of Ofcom rules.
+Bangla TV was removed from Sky channel 786 without explanation on 1 July 2010, before returning on 9 July.
+It was removed again from the Sky EPG during December 2010 before being found in serious breach of Ofcom rules.
 The channel returned again on 17 June 2011, under new management.
-Bangla TV was again removed from the Sky EPG during December 2013 and January 2014 before returning on 10 February 2014.
-It was again removed on 7 August 2014 and continued to have intermittent TV transmission for the next couple of years.
+Bangla TV was removed for a third time from the Sky EPG during December 2013 and January 2014 before returning on 10 February 2014.
+It was removed once again on 7 August 2014 and continued to have intermittent TV transmission for the next couple of years.
 It would eventually be removed altogether on 2 November 2017, and has never returned since then.